Core

 for o in r2: print(delta_text(o) or '', end='')

-I'll help you calculate both of those sums using the addition tool.
-Let me perform both calculations for you:
+I'll help you calculate those two sums using the addition tool.

 🔧 simple_add